code-dot-org/code-dot-org/dashboard/design/survey_summary_design.md

 **Estimated Cost:** 5 ± 1 days.

-## 2. Create survey report in JotForm
+## 4.2.
+Create survey report in JotForm
 JotForm support creating [Visual Report](https://www.jotform.com/help/187-How-to-Create-a-Visual-Report-with-Your-Form-Submissions) ([example](https://www.jotform.com/report/91067837377065)).
 We can then embed this report as an iframe into workshop dashboard.
 Authentication and authorization before showing report will be handled by our side.

 **Pros:** The cheapest option in term of engineering cost to enable.
 Survey owners can create report themselves.
 Report is automatically updated (don't need to download data locally and upload to Tableau).

-**Cons:** Can only do basic calculation and visualization (not the same level as Tableau or PowerBI).
+**Cons:** Only suited for very basic reporting with simple calculation and visualization (not the same level as Tableau or PowerBI).
 User can not interact with the report.
-Cannot pass parameter to personalize the report.
+Cannot pass parameters to personalize the report.
+Cannot support our current complex scenarios such as showing facilitators their averages scores across all workshops they've facilitated.

 **Estimated Cost:** 3 ± 1 days.

-## 3. Build generic survey pipeline
+## 4.3.
+Build generic survey pipeline
-### Overview
+### A. Overview
 Creating a generic pipeline that starts from ingesting survey data, making data searchable, summarizing data, to presenting result in our site.\
 Key features of the new pipeline is the decoupling of code from specific survey or workshop context, and modular design that allows more flexibility to adapt to future requirements.